eagles-project/skywalker/docs/output.md

 contains two Python variables:

-1. `input`, an object whose fields list all of the input parameters specified in the YAML input file, in the order in which they appear in the ensemble created by Skywalker
+1. `input`, an object whose fields list all of the input parameters specified in the YAML input file, in ascending lexicographic order by name
-2. `output`, an object whose fields list all of the output parameters corresponding to the input paramaters, in the same order as the input parameters.
+2. `output`, an object whose fields list all of the output parameters corresponding to the input parameters, in ascending lexicographic order by name
 3. `settings` (if settings are present), an object whose fields list all of the driver-specific settings used to process the ensemble.
 All settings fields are strings.